 There’s something of a trend emerging here, can you spot it?
 As amusing as it is to me to create these rather silly little contradictory pairs, there is a point I want to make here, just to temper the preceding Mistake #5.

 Tip: Unless you have one of those photographic memories (and even if you do), take the odd note, especially if you’ve promised to do something.
-An added benefit: even if you have no need for the note, seeing you writing it could promote a positive feeling in the other person, showing them that you’re paying attention, and that you value the agreement.
+An added benefit: even if you have no need for the note, seeing you writing it could promote a positive feeling in the other person, showing them that you’re paying attention and that you value their input.

 7) Living in chaos